 Study Abroad: University of Waikato (Waikato, New Zealand)

 Chicago-Kent can nominate two students per year to study at the University of Waikato for one semester each.
 The Spring semester will typically run from mid-February through late June.
 The fall semester typically will run from early July through late November.
 Students can chose to enroll for either semester.
 Students will pay the tuition at Chicago-Kent and are responsible for any additional expenses.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The application deadline is March 15 for the fall semester and October 15 for the spring semester.
 For more information about the university, please click here.

 Country Background Notes